alicezwatson/personal-data-pollution/README.md

 - [Random User-Agent](https://github.com/tarampampam/random-user-agent) — This addon randomizes your browser's user-agent and changes it every few minutes.

-## Section 4: Evaluating Potential Threats
+## 4: Evaluating Potential Threats

 Some of the assets and adversaries may stand out to you as particularly important.
 Which ones will depend on your personal threat model, and will vary from person to person.